Hello71/tmpoverlay/README.rst

 - ``mount -t overlay`` is obviously required
 - ``getopt --`` is required for proper handling of options containing spaces
-- ``stat -c`` is required to obtain upperdir owner and permissions, because parsing ls -l is ridiculous.
 - ``getfattr`` is used for xattr copying but in case of failure, the system is assumed to not support xattrs and setfattr is skipped.